-The products of oil refining contain only negligible amounts of methane, therefore $CH_4$ emissions during transportation and distribution of petroleum products were not estimated.
-In the absence of approved IPCC methodologies, $CO_2$ emissions for this types activity were not estimated either.
+The products of oil refining contain only negligible amounts of methane, therefore CH4 emissions during transportation and distribution of petroleum products were not estimated.
+In the absence of approved IPCC methodologies, CO2 emissions for this type activity were not estimated either.